menzerath/spigot-doomthemall/README.md

 ## Setup
 Follow these steps to setup and configure "DoomThemAll" on your server:

-1. Download the plugin: Grab the current release from [here](https://github.com/MarvinMenzerath/DoomThemAll/releases) and put it in your plugins-folder.
+1. Download the plugin: Grab the current release from [here](https://github.com/MarvinMenzerath/DoomThemAll/releases) or a development-version from [here](http://menzerath.eu:8080/job/DoomThemAll/) and put it in your plugins-folder.
 2. Download Multiverse: Grab the current release from [here](http://dev.bukkit.org/bukkit-plugins/multiverse-core/) and put it in your plugins-folder.
 3. Upload the maps: Upload the maps you want to play on and name them `dta-wX`, where "X" has to be a unique number.
 This will be the id of the arena.
 Example: `dta-w1`
 This can be changed in the config-file (see `gameWorldPrefix`).